 We are pleased to confirm that the Brainbox Initiative Conference for non-invasive brain stimulation and imaging techniques will be proudly returning as an online event for 2021.
-Join us from September 21-24, 2021 for four days filled with talks, discussions, live demonstrations, and poster presentations from early and mid-career researchers and field-defining keynote speakers alike.
-Each day of the Brainbox Initiative Conference 2021 will take on a different focus, including TMS, tES, neuroimaging, and groundbreaking transcranial focused ultrasound (TUS) studies.
+Join us from September 21-24, 2021 for four days filled with talks, discussions, live demonstrations, and poster presentations from international early and mid-career researchers and field-defining keynote speakers alike.
+Each day of the Brainbox Initiative Conference 2021 will take on a different focus, including transcranial magnetic stimulation (TMS), transcranial electrical stimulation (tES), neuroimaging (fMRI, fNIRS, EEG), and groundbreaking transcranial focused ultrasound (TUS/tFUS) studies.
 We are currently working closely with the Brainbox Initiative Scientific Committee to put together our full 2021 programme and will be publishing this shortly.

 Submit a poster